Tommy Shelby: Series 2

-Grace is revealed to have shot Inspector Campbell but Inspector Campbell survives.
-Tommy, Arthur and their brother John Shelby (Joe Cole) decide to get familiar with the London scene and cause a scene at Darby Sabini's (Noah Taylor) club.
+Grace is revealed to have shot Inspector Campbell, but Inspector Campbell survives.
+Tommy, Arthur and their brother John Shelby (Joe Cole) decide to get familiar with the London scene and start a fight at Darby Sabini's (Noah Taylor) club.
 In retaliation, Sabini has his thugs kidnap and attempt to rape Tommy's sister Ada Thorne (Sophie Rundle), as well as beat Tommy up.
 Inspector Campbell intervenes before Sabini and his men can finish him off.
 Inspector Campbell has agreed with Churchill (Richard McCabe) that Tommy will be useful to them.

 Tommy discharges himself from hospital early and takes a barge down to London.
 Tommy meets with gang leader Alfie Solomons (Tom Hardy) there.
 Tommy has a hard time convincing Alfie that he should align with the Peaky Blinders against Sabini.
 Tommy and John meet with Billy Kitchen (Paul Bullion), of the Black Country Boys, who fought with them in the war.
 Tommy tells Billy to round up his men for them to go to work in Camden Town for Alfie.
 Tommy becomes romantically involved with horse trainer May Carleton (Charlotte Riley).

 Alfie and Sabini meet and form an alliance against the Peaky Blinders.
 Alfie deceives Arthur and has him sent to prison.
 Tommy finds his fledgling empire crumbling before him, as his power-base in London is obliterated.
 Tommy further complicates his love life, by escorting the returning Grace to a passionate date, though still stringing May along, who had earlier expressed her feelings for him.
 Tommy attempts to end his romantic relationship with May, though he still wants her to continue training his horse.
 Alfie gets Arthur out of prison.
 Derby Day then arrives.

 Tommy collects the Peaky Blinders and gives them their mission at the races.
 Without firing a shot, they are to collect and burn the licences of Sabini's bookies and steal the bets.
 Tommy runs into Grace who informs him she's pregnant.
 Tommy tells her after the race, they will talk.
-Inspector Campbell's men from Northern Ireland, members of the Ulster Volunteers, kidnap Tommy and take him to an empty field while Polly meets with Inspector Campbell and shoots him.
+Inspector Campbell's men from Northern Ireland, members of the Ulster Volunteers, kidnap Tommy and take him to an empty field, while Polly meets with Inspector Campbell and shoots him.
 Tommy is let go with a message from Churchill promising future contact.